Travel Crates

 • The kennel must be constructed of rigid plastic, wood or metal.
 The roof must be solid with no doors or ventilation openings.

-• The kennel needs to have ventilation on three sides for travel within the 50 United States and Puerto Rico.
-The kennel must have ventilation on four sides for travel to and from all other destinations and for short nosed breeds traveling to any destination.
+• The kennel must have ventilation on four sides for travel to and from all other destinations

 • The kennel must be large enough for your pet to freely sit and stand with its head erect, turn around and lie down in a normal position.